-- Students must play for the high school in their designated attendance areas. - If a student wishes to participate for a high school outside their designated attendance area, they must be attending the middle school that directly feeds that high school only James Madison=MNHHS; South Middle=HCCHS.
+- Students must play for the high school in their designated attendance areas. - Middle school students may only participate in middle school programs managed by the high school in their designated attendance zone unless otherwise approved by the Superintendent or the Superintendent's designee. - If a student wishes to participate for a high school outside their designated attendance area, they must be attending the middle school that directly feeds that high school only James Madison=MNHHS; South Middle=HCCHS.
 Since Browning Springs and West Hopkins have students that feed to both high schools, their participation will go back to the guideline above. - Any middle school student who plays/participates at the varsity level will have to sit out for one year if he/she transfers to another high school without a verified change in attendance district residence and KHSAA eligibility approval.